IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/clipboard-interactions.md

 <!-- ComponentEnd: Grid -->

 ## API Usage
-We expose `clipboardOptions` property, which handles the following options:
+We expose `ClipboardOptions` property, which handles the following options:
-- `enabled` Enables/disables copying of selected cells.
+- `Enabled` Enables/disables copying of selected cells.
-- `copyHeaders` Include the associated headers when copying.
+- `CopyHeaders` Include the associated headers when copying.
-- `copyFormatters` Apply any existing column formatters to the copied data.
+- `CopyFormatters` Apply any existing column formatters to the copied data.
-- `separator` The string separator to use the for formatting the data in the clipboard.
+- `Separator` The string separator to use the for formatting the data in the clipboard.
 Default is `/t`

 > [!NOTE]
 > Excel can automatically detect text that is separated by tabs (tab-delimited `/t`) and properly paste the data into separate columns.
 When the paste format doesn't work, and everything you paste appears in a single column, then Excel's delimiter is set to another character, or your text is using spaces instead of tabs.

-- `gridCopy` Emitted when a copy operation is executed.
-Fired only if copy behavior is enabled through the `clipboardOptions`
+- `GridCopy` Emitted when a copy operation is executed.
+Fired only if copy behavior is enabled through the `ClipboardOptions`

 ## Additional Resources